Unsupported Browser

 Indigenous at UC

-University College stands on land with a rich and enduring history — home to Indigenous communities who have cared for it for thousands of years.
+University College stands on land with a rich and enduring history — home to Indigenous peoples and communities who have cared for it for thousands of years.
+Land is foundational to Indigenous thought and philosophy, and it is through that relation to land that Indigenous rights are derived.

-As we continue to learn, work, and grow here, we recognize that all members of our community are treaty people.
-This comes with shared responsibilities: to educate ourselves about the truth of our collective past and to care for the land and one another.
+As we continue to learn, work, and grow on this land, we recognize that all members of our community are treaty people.
+This comes with shared responsibilities: to educate ourselves about the truth of our collective past and the impact of ongoing settler colonialism.

-We are committed to working towards reconciliation, guided by respect, accountability and a living connection to the land.
+We are committed to working towards reconciliation, guided by respect, accountability and a living connection to the land, in ways that support Indigenous peoples and their rights.

 We wish to acknowledge this land on which University College operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work on this land.